-- 4.4.1.1.1 In order to properly set the National Values for braking curves, it is necessary to define the conditions under which the nominal emergency brake deceleration and build up time are determined for the rolling stock. - 4.4.1.1.2 If the braked weight percentage is acquired as Train Data by the ERTMS/ETCS onboard equipment and if the conversion model is applicable (i.e. the train is said to be a "Lambda" train), the speed dependent deceleration profile and the brake build up time, which are obtained from the Conversion Model, are to be considered as the nominal emergency brake deceleration and build up time. - 4.4.1.1.3 Otherwise, the nominal emergency brake deceleration profile(s) and build up time(s) are preconfigured and acquired as ETCS Train Data by the ERTMS/ETCS on-board equipment (i.e. the train is said to be a "Gamma" train), and the rules specified in the section 4.4.1.2, 4.4.1.3, 4.4.1.4 and 4.4.1.5 shall apply.
+- 4.4.1.1.1 In order to properly set the National Values for braking curves, it is necessary to define the conditions under which the nominal emergency brake deceleration, brake reaction time, and brake build up time are determined for the rolling stock. - 4.4.1.1.2 If the braked weight percentage is acquired as Train Data by the ERTMS/ETCS on-board equipment and if the conversion model is applicable (i.e. the train is said to be a "Lambda" train), the speed dependent deceleration profile, the brake reaction time and brake build up time, which are obtained from the Conversion Model, are to be considered as the nominal emergency brake deceleration, brake reaction time, and brake build up time. - 4.4.1.1.3 Otherwise, the nominal emergency brake deceleration profile(s), brake reaction time(s), and brake build up time(s) are preconfigured and acquired as ETCS Train Data by the ERTMS/ETCS on-board equipment (i.e. the train is said to be a "Gamma" train), and the rules specified in the section 4.4.1.2, 4.4.1.3, 4.4.1.4 and 4.4.1.5 shall apply.

-4.4.1.1.3.1 Note: these rules are applicable for one set of emergency brake deceleration profile, brake build up time and rolling stock correction factors belonging to a given set of ETCS Train Data, regardless of whether this latter covers one or more train formations.
+- 4.4.1.1.3.1 Note: these rules are applicable for one set of emergency brake deceleration profile, brake reaction time and brake build up time, and rolling stock correction factors belonging to a given set of ETCS Train Data, regardless of whether this latter covers one or more train formations. - 4.4.1.1.4 For default Train Data for Supervised Manoeuvre, only preconfigured braking models (brake reaction time, brake build up time and speed dependent deceleration profile) shall be used.
+However, the rules specified in the section 4.4.1.2, 4.4.1.3, 4.4.1.4 and 4.4.1.5 shall not be compulsory.